-A 1960s-set pic about a city tween dumped on two countrified old uncles (Duvall and Caine), film may score higher with parents than the kids they bring in tow.
-Feel-good celebration of youth and old age enriching each other is leavened with humor.
-Should fare respectably well after its kickoff in a market ostensibly starved for good family entertainment.
+A 1960s-set family pic about a city tween dumped on two countrified old uncles, “Secondhand Lions” may score higher with parents than the kids they bring in tow.
+Writer-director Tim McCanlies’ (“Dancer, Texas Pop.
+81”) feel-good celebration of youth and old age enriching each other is carefully leavened with humor.
+Although McCanlies’ deft sense of comic timing doesn’t always disguise the hoariness of the gags, and his failure to flesh out the story’s darker aspects flattens pic’s dramatic arc, “Lions” still should fare respectably well after its Sept.
+19 kickoff in a market ostensibly starved for good family entertainment.

 Saddled with a flighty mother (Kyra Sedgwick) with lousy taste in men, young Walter (Haley Joel Osment) is thrust into the unwilling arms of two crusty great-uncles, Hub (Robert Duvall) and Garth (Michael Caine).
 The welcome mat to their retreat consists of increasingly apocalyptic signs warning of explosives, rabid dogs and nuclear radioactivity and exhorting all would-be visitors, “Turn Back Now.”

 When Walter arrives, a wild pack of mismatched dogs and an overeager pig swarm him, and he becomes disconcerted by his uncles’ idea of a good time — shooting at traveling salesmen drawn by tales of their great wealth.
 But soon enough, Walter (in the absence of a television set) becomes fascinated by the pair.